brianglass/anastasis/files/5_august.md

 <span style="color:red"> After the second Reading, Kathisma.
 Tone 1.
 The soldiers watching.</span>

-Let all of us believers go up to Mount Thabor together with ChristÂ’s chosen Disciples, and let us in mind contemplate his Transfiguration, and let us glorify his supreme condescension towards us, through which he grants the world eternal life.
+Let all of us believers go up to Mount Thabor together with Christ’s chosen Disciples, and let us in mind contemplate his Transfiguration, and let us glorify his supreme condescension towards us, through which he grants the world eternal life.

 <span style="color:red">Then the Canons of the Forefeast and of the Saint.</span>